-The five-paragraph essay is more flexible because the writer can choose how to break down the major point.
-The writer can also add a section on an unrelated topic to support and defend the major point.
+The five-paragraph essay is more flexible because the writer can choose how to break down the central point.
+The writer can also add a section on an unrelated topic to support and defend the significant point.
 The five-paragraph essay also gives the writer more room to include details and an overview of the main point.

-How to write the perfect hooks for essays examples
+How to use hooks for essays examples

 You might be thinking, “Why would I want hooks for essays examples in the first place?”
 Unlike the introduction, which provides an overview of your topic, hooks are specific and focused.
 For the hook to be compelling, it must provide a new insight or broaden existing.
 In other words, you must appeal to your reader’s intellect and stimulate their interest.